Pakistan's former president General Pervez Musharraf passed away in early February aged 79 after a battle with the rare disease amyloidosis.

 Out of the three, Musharraf’s role in Pakistan’s media landscape is the most intriguing.
 By 2009, Musharraf had commissioned up to 80 Pakistani TV shows, 20 or so reserved for politics and current affairs.

 Whilst it is true that Musharraf expanded Pakistan’s media, privatisation started before Musharraf took office.
-The first private radio station was launched under Be Bhutto, and NTM, the first ever private channel, first aired in 1990.
+The first private radio station was launched under Benazir Bhutto and was aired in 1990.

 Musharraf-commissioned media would remain a microcosm of the Pakistani middle classes: vulnerable to co-option and coercion on demand.
 The role of Geo News during the 2007-8 Lawyer’s Movement would be a notable exception and would have a hand in Musharraf's downfall.